Jury for the competition

 Porträt des Jurors Ning Feng

-Ning Feng is recognized internationally as an artist of great lyricism, innate musicality and stunning virtuosity.
+Feng Ning is recognized internationally as an artist of great lyricism, innate musicality and stunning virtuosity.
 Ning has performed with the New York Philharmonic, Los Angeles Philharmonic and Minnesota Orchestra in the US and in Europe.
 He also performs regularly with the very top European orchestras, including the Bavarian Radio Symphony, Frankfurt Radio Symphony, Helsinki Philharmonic, Vienna Radio Symphony, London Philharmonic, Royal Philharmonic and Bournemouth Symphony.

 In China, Ning is held in the highest regard, appearing with all the major Chinese orchestras, in recital and regularly with visiting international orchestras such as the Budapest Festival Orchestra with Iván Fischer.
 In 2023 and 2024 he is Artist-in-Residence at the NCPA Beijing where he performs Mozart’s five Violin Concerti as well as the complete solo Sonatas and Partitas of Bach.

-Born in Chengdu, China, Ning Feng studied at the Sichuan Conservatory of Music with Weimin Hu, the Hanns Eisler School of Music (Berlin) with Antje Weithaas and the Royal Academy of Music (London) with Hu Kun.
+Born in Chengdu, China, Feng Ning studied at the Sichuan Conservatory of Music with Weimin Hu, the Hanns Eisler School of Music (Berlin) with Antje Weithaas and the Royal Academy of Music (London) with Hu Kun.
 Ning lives in Berlin and is a Violin Professor at the Hanns Eisler Hochschule and also holds the position of International Chair of Violin at the Royal Northern College of Music in Manchester.

 Find out more at https://www.ning-feng.com